 Their Polar Bear Safaris offer a variety of itineraries and all-encompassing adventures, with guests taking part in guided hikes to see polar bears in their natural habitat, Aurora Borealis viewing, zodiac tours and of course nights spent in their phenomenal ecolodges, sampling the best cuisine in Manitoba.

-A journey this far north is something you will never forget, and visiting in every season will offer a truly unique experience.
+A journey this far north is something you will never forget when you visit Canada.

 Kayak with Beluga Whales